WhiteStar-Communications/HyperSpace-Service/README.md

 ## Startup

 1) Launch the host app.
-Upon the first launch, a user will be prompted to allow a VPN configuration to be created and to give necessary permissions for the system extension.
+Upon first launch, a user will be required to give permissions for the VPN configuration and Network Extension to be created.
 2) From your external app, you will need to issue a successful `start` command.
-Upon completion of the command, your TUN interface is up and running.
-Use the commands `addIncludedRoutes`, `removeIncludedRoutes`, `addExcludedRoutes`, `removeExcludedRoutes`, `addDNSMatchEntries`, `removeDNSMatchEntries`, `addDNSMatchDomains`, `removeDNSMatchDomains`, `addDNSSearchDomains`, `removeDNSSearchDomains`,`addDNSServers`, and `removeDNSServers` to configure the TUN interface to your specific requirements.
+3) Upon completion of the command, your TUN interface is running.
+Use the commands `addIncludedRoutes`, `removeIncludedRoutes`, `addExcludedRoutes`, and `removeExcludedRoutes` to configure the TUN interface's routing table.
-3) Once the TUN interface is running and initially configured, send and receive packets via the DataServer.
-Update any configurations as your requirements change.
+4) Once the TUN interface is running and configured, send and receive packets via the DataServer.

 ---